silogen/docs/docs/platform-infrastructure/on-premises-installation.md

 ## Appendix

-### Installation configuration
+### Installation configuration values

-This section defines the installation configuration values.
+This section describes the installation configuration values.

 **First node**<br>
 Specifies if this is the first node in the cluster.
 Set to `false` for additional nodes joining an existing cluster.